Baby hatch: Belgium

-In 2017, another hatch was installed in Evere, Brussels by the organization Corvia, but the mayor banned it.
+In 2017, another hatch was installed in Evere, Brussels, by the organization Corvia, but was banned by the mayor.
 Despite the Council of State overturning the ban in 2020, a new mayor of Evere again prohibited its operation in 2021.

 Canada

 Canada prohibits abandoning a child "so that its life is or is likely to be endangered."
 As of 2020, three babies have been left in hatches installed in Canada.
 One hatch is in Vancouver and two in Edmonton.